chloe238/mp-json/README.md

 A simple JSON parser.

-Implemented by Chloe Kelly, Kevin Fitzgerald, and Gabriela Roznawska for CSC-207-01 2023Fa.
+Implemented by Chloe Kelly, Gabriela Roznawska, and Kevin Fitzgerald for CSC-207-01 2023Fa.

 Acknowledgements:

 * Skeleton code by SamR
+* JSONHash implementation features code from the lab written by Chloe Kelly and Shuta Shibue